 A gentle breeze strokes my cheeks and blows locks of hair out of my face.
 The waves play a symphony in my ears and I can almost hear our giggles and laughters from many summer holidays spent here by the Caspian shores.

 It’s been years since I haven’t been back.
 The dark shades of sand is not what I’ve been accustomed to in the past couple of years but with every lingering wave a memory finds its way to my head.
 In these waters I’ve bathed and experienced the daunting moment of drowning, In these sands I’ve made castles and buried myself in their chilly underlayers.
 I’ve written my name, drawn hearts and collected bags of shells to decorate plant pots and giggled over the thought of swimming all the way to Russia!
+This is nostalgia for many Iranians who’ve spent most of their family holidays by the Caspian sea.

 Now it’s many many years passed.
 I’m back.
 There’s a nip in the air and I could feel a storm brewing.
 I try to relish every second as the fiery sun sets behind luscious mountains sprinkled with autumnal colours. it’s not everywhere in the world where you get the beach and mountains so nearby.
 I wonder what took a beach lover like me so long to be back here!?